reagento/dishka/README.md

 **Provider** is a collection of functions which really provide some objects.
 Provider itself is a class with some attributes and methods.
 Each of them is either result of `provide`, `alias` or `decorate`.
+They can be used as provider methods, functions to assign attributes or method decorators.

 `@provide` can be used as a decorator for some method.
 This method will be called when corresponding dependency has to be created.
 Name of the method is not important: just check that it is different form other `Provider` attributes.
 Type hints do matter: they show what this method creates and what does it require.
 All method parameters are treated as other dependencies and created using container.